This information is provided by the Professors &

 And so, Naturally

-FSU, founded in 2009 at Florida State University, is the sixth known
+FSU, founded in 2009 at Florida State University, is the seventh known

 officially recognized student naturist group in North America.